Note: This section is intended as an objective overview of reasons against dropping the atomic bomb. For the other side of the issue, go here.

 The origins of the Manhattan Project go back to 1939, when Hungarian-born physicist Leo Szilard, who had moved to the U.S. in 1938 to conduct research at Columbia University, became convinced of the feasibility of using nuclear chain reactions to create new, powerful bombs.
 German scientists had just conducted a successful nuclear fission experiment, and based on those results, Szilard was able to demonstrate that uranium was capable of producing a nuclear chain reaction.
 Szilard noted that Germany had stopped the exportation of uranium from Czechoslovakian mines which they had taken over in 1938.

-From 1949-1991 the Cold War was waged under the shadow of Mutually Assured Destruction (MAD), and even though the United States fought major wars in Korea (while Truman was still in office), Vietnam, Iraq, and Afghanistan, nuclear weapons were never again deployed.
+From 1949-to 1991, the Cold War was waged under the shadow of Mutually Assured Destruction (MAD), and even though the United States fought major wars in Korea (while Truman was still in office), Vietnam, Iraq, and Afghanistan, nuclear weapons were never again deployed.
 In other words, not using them in those wars has been an admission that they should never have been used offensively in the first place.

 Reasons Against Dropping the Atomic Bomb — Argument 2: Use of the Bomb was Illegal

+Another one of the reasons against dropping the atomic bomb was the League of Nations.
 On September 39, 1938, the League of Nations, “under the recognized principles of international law,” issued a unanimous resolution outlawing the intentional bombing of civilian populations, with special emphasis against bombing military objectives from the air.
 The League warned, “Any attack on legitimate military objectives must be carried out in such a way that civilian populations in the neighborhood are not bombed through negligence.”
 Significantly, the resolution also reaffirmed that “the use of chemical or bacterial methods in the conduct of war is contrary to international law.”
 In other words, a special category of illegal weapons had been recognized, a category today called Weapons of Mass Destruction (WMD).

 However, bomb supporters point out that since the United States was not a member of the League of Nations; its laws did not apply.
 And anyway, the League had been disbanded in 1939, long before the atomic bomb was used.
 Additionally, the law did not specifically outlaw nuclear weapons.
 To that counter-argument, bomb opponents reply that since America presents itself to the world as a model for human rights, the U.S. should aspire to at least meet the basic code of conduct agreed to by the rest of the civilized world.
 They also point out that nuclear weapons were not specifically outlawed because they did not exist, but as a weapon of mass destruction, they most certainly would have been.